tests-always-included/fid-promise/README.md

  * Rewrote large chunks of the library to handle the new Promise/A+ spec.
  * Hidden several functions inside the library; no more exposing things that should not be seen by a client.
+ * Moved the repository to the tests-always-included organization on GitHub.

 2013-05-30: